-In a CFA model the signs of all loadings are generally not identified.
-A model with all factor loadings reversed for a particular factor has the same meaning and interpretation and fits the data equally well.
+In a general CFA the signs of all loadings are generally not identified.
+A model with all factor loadings reversed has the same meaning and interpretation and fits the data equally well.
 Thus the posterior distribution of a loading parameter is always symmetric around 0.
-The multivariate posterior distribution of all loading parameters has $2^m$ symmetric modes because each of the signs of the m factors is unidentified.
-As the MCMC sequence generates values from this posterior distribution those values may or may not be in any of the $2^m$ modes.
+The multivariate posterior distribution of all loading parameters has 2^m symmetric modes because each of the signs of the m factors is unidentified.
+As the MCMC sequence generates values from this posterior distribution those values may or may not be in any of the 2^m modes.
 This depends on the sample size and the complexity of the model.
-The more complex the model and the smaller the sample size, the more likely the MCMC sequence is to jump from one of these modes to the other.
-The larger the sample size is and the simpler the model is the sharper and more narrow the modes are and the more disconnected they are.
+The complex the model and the smaller the sample size is the more likely the more likely the MCMC sequence will jump from one of these modes to the other.
+The large the sample size is and the simpler the model is the sharper and more narrow the modes are and the more disconnected they are.
 This produces a probability of nearly 0 that a jump from one mode to another will occur.
-Nevertheless, as we estimate the loadings posterior distribution we need to make inference about the mean of the posterior, the median of the posterior and the variance of the posterior using only one of these $2^m$ .
+Nevertheless, as we estimate the loadings posterior distribution we need to make inference about the mean of the posterior, the median of the posterior and the variance of the posterior using only one of these 2^m .
 If we don't, then the mean and the median of every loading will be 0 and of the variance will be inflated.
 The only statistic that is not essentially distorted by the multiple modes is the mode of the posterior.
 Any one of the true and equal modes is equally good.
-As the MCMC sequence is generated we reflect all generated values into one of the symmetric $2^m$ modes and thus the generated values will form only one mode.
+As the MCMC sequence is generated we reflect all generated values into one of the symmetric 2^m modes and thus the generated values will form only one mode.
 To reflect the generated values however we need lines of symmetry.
 Multivariate Distributions are difficult to visualize and they may have many different lines of symmetry.
-Thus the actual definition of what really consists of $1/2^m$ -th of the true posterior distribution is not necessarily defined in a unique way.
+Thus the actual definition is what really consists of $1/2^m$ -th of the true posterior distribution is not necessarily defined in a unique way.
 Different lines of symmetry can be constructed.
 While these different lines of symmetries would generally not affect the mean and the median (the mode is again not affected at all) by much, posterior inferences that are affected by tail probabilities can be affected more substantially.
 In the Mplus implementation of general CFA model estimation we use the lines of symmetry defined by the following parameters constraints.
-For each factor j, j = 1, ..., m, for sign identification purposes we constraint the model parameters so that where $\lambda{ij}$ is the loading value for $Y_i$ on factor $\eta_j$ .
+For each factor j, j = 1, ..., m, for sign identification purposes we constraint the model parameters so that where λ{ij} is the loading value for Y_i on factor η_j .
 The above inequalities divide the full posterior distribution into symmetric and equivalent modes.
-If the MCMC sequence generates loading values that do not satisfy the above constraint the signs of all loadings are reversed.
-The constraints are thus satisfied, and the MCMC sequence continues as usual.
-This way the MCMC generated parameters populate only one of the $2^m$ symmetric modes.
+If the MCMC sequence generates loading values that do not satisfy the above constraint the signs of all loadings are reversed, the constraints are thus satisfied, and the MCMC sequence continues as usual.
+This way the MCMC generated parameters populate only one of the 2^m symmetric modes.
 Any MCMC path visiting several of the modes of the posterior distribution is essentially mirrored into one of its symmetric components.